 Goal 1, Land Use, focuses on the enhancement of the quality and character of Delray Beach's neighborhoods, districts, and corridors to create a sustainable community in which to live, work, play and grow.
 The needs and recommendations inform policies that focus on establishing compatibility among land uses with appropriate transitions in scale, intensity, and development pattern through the application of appropriate land use designations and their associated intensities and densities.
-The identified needs and recommendations, which are discussed within each land use designation category, will guide the implementing zoning districts for each land use designation to provide adaptive reuse, development redevelopment, and that is compatible, appropriate, and meet the intent of each land use designation.
+The identified needs and recommendations, which are discussed within each land use designation category, will guide the implementing zoning districts for each land use provide designation to adaptive reuse, redevelopment, and development that is compatible, appropriate, and meet the intent of each land use designation.